-- 1.1 This Practice Note provides guidance on the determination of distributable profits under the Hong Kong Companies Ordinance ("the Ordinance").
+1.1 This Accounting Bulletin provides guidance on the determination of distributable profits under the Hong Kong Companies Ordinance ("the Ordinance").
+It is for general guidance only and does not introduce additional accounting, disclosure or legal requirements.
 Its purpose is to identify, interpret and apply the principles relating to the determination of realised profits and losses for the purposes of making distributions under sections 79A to 79P of the Ordinance.
-The most common form of a distribution is a cash dividend paid pro rata to ordinary shareholders. - 1.2 Given the common origins of the currently applicable law on distributions found in Hong Kong and the United Kingdom, the contents of this Practice Note are closely based on TECH 01/09 "Guidance on the determination of realised profits and losses in the context of distributions under the Companies Act 2006" ("TECH 01/09"), reproduced by kind permission of the Institute of Chartered Accountants in England and Wales and the Institute of Chartered Accountants of Scotland (the "UK Institutes"). - 1.3 TECH 01/09 contains extensive guidance, including worked examples, on the determination of realised profits and losses for UK incorporated companies that prepare their financial statements under UK GAAP or IFRS, in the context of the UK Companies Act 2006.
+The most common form of a distribution is a cash dividend paid pro rata to ordinary shareholders.

+- 1.2 Given the common origins of the currently applicable law on distributions found in Hong Kong and the United Kingdom, the contents of this Accounting Bulletin are closely based on TECH 01/09 "Guidance on the determination of realised profits and losses in the context of distributions under the Companies Act 2006" ("TECH 01/09"), reproduced by kind permission of the Institute of Chartered Accountants in England and Wales and the Institute of Chartered Accountants of Scotland (the "UK Institutes"). - 1.3 TECH 01/09 contains extensive guidance, including worked examples, on the determination of realised profits and losses for UK incorporated companies that prepare their financial statements under UK GAAP or IFRS, in the context of the UK Companies Act 2006.
 The technical release includes overviews of the relevant legal framework and the concepts, as well as detailed discussions on how those concepts compare to accounting policies adopted for financial statement purposes, for example where fair value accounting is adopted, where instruments have been classified as debt for accounting purposes, but are capital under the law, or where non-cash intra group transactions have been recognised in the financial statements. - 1.4 The detailed discussions in this guidance focus in particular on aspects of accounting where interpretative difficulties may arise when attempting to determine the full extent of a company's profits available for distribution.
 The discussions address the principles concerned in analysing any given transaction, rather than focusing on whether the effect is likely to be material.
 For example, in section 6, the guidance discusses the extent to which interest expensed on the liability component of a convertible bond need not be regarded as a realised loss for the purposes of the Ordinance.
-It is expected that such detailed guidance need only be referred to where the directors need to form a view on the full extent of the company's distributable profits, for example, if they intend to utilise those profits to make a distribution. - 1.5 In order to adapt TECH 01/09 to suit Hong Kong circumstances, the following modifications have been made in the course of preparing this Practice Note: - where the Ordinance includes requirements similar those within the UK Companies Act, the UK source references have been replaced by references to the equivalent requirements in the Ordinance; - references to accounting requirements under IFRS have been replaced by references to the equivalent HKFRS requirements; - discussions of accounting treatments under UK generally accepted accounting principles (UK GAAP) and any requirements in the UK Companies Act that are not found in Hong Kong law have been removed; and - two additional examples that supplement the guidance have been added to Appendix 1.
+It is expected that such detailed guidance need only be referred to where the directors need to form a view on the full extent of the company's distributable profits, for example, if they intend to utilise those profits to make a distribution. - 1.5 In order to adapt TECH 01/09 to suit Hong Kong circumstances, the following modifications have been made in the course of preparing this Accounting Bulletin: - where the Ordinance includes requirements similar to those within the UK Companies Act, the UK source references have been replaced by references to the equivalent requirements in the Ordinance; - references to accounting requirements under IFRS have been replaced by references to the equivalent HKFRS requirements; - discussions of accounting treatments under UK generally accepted accounting principles (UK GAAP) and any requirements in the UK Companies Act that are not found in Hong Kong law have been removed; - additional guidance on locally incorporated authorised institutions, at the request of the Hong Kong Monetary Authority, has been added to 2.8E; and - two additional examples that supplement the guidance have been added as Appendix 1.

-In general, the above modifications are not specifically noted in the text of the Practice Note.
+In general, the above modifications are not specifically noted in the text of the Accounting Bulletin.